The Daily Life of a Middle-Aged Online Shopper in Another World: Others

 An unidentified deity who resembles a little girl with glowing jade skin and a white dress.
-She was the one responsible for transporting Ken'ichi and Akira into the other world.
+She was the one responsible for transporting Ken'ichi and Akira to the other world.
 It is unknown why though or what her motive is.

 Media

 Light novel

 Written by Hifumi Asakura, The Daily Life of a Middle-Aged Online Shopper in Another World was originally published on the user-generated novel publishing website Shōsetsuka ni Narō from September 13, 2017, to June 24, 2021.
 It was later acquired by SB Creative and Tugikuru Corporation who began publishing it under their Tugikuru Books light novel imprint with illustrations by Yamakawa on May 10, 2018.
 Three volumes have been released as of April 10, 2019.